p12tic/libsimdpp/README.md

 is given to the developer, so that it's possible to exactly predict what code the compiler will generate.

+No API-breaking changes are planned for the foreseeable future.

 Compiler and instruction set support
 ------------------------------------